Supporting the welfare of the Burnham community in response to the Covid-19 Pandemic

 Burnham Resilience was launched on 15th March 2020, 8 days before lock down started, with an appeal to support the welfare of the Burnham community in response to the Covid-19 pandemic.
 Burnham Resilience was set up by Chairman Adam Prince, with Paula Prince, Annie Arscott, Revd Janet Minkkinen, Andrew and Wendy Strathdee, Dawn Harries, Helen Cavill and Charly Cottenham as trustees.
 Together the team has contacts across many of the local community groups, including; St Peter’s Church, Burnham Health Promotion Trust, Burnham Neighbourhood Watch, Burnham Community Association, Burnham Parish Council, and the Street Association.

-Within the first week of launching, over 100 wonderful residents in Burnham signed up on the website to become volunteers.
-This number didn’t stop growing, with over 350 volunteers now donating their valuable time to help our cause.
+Within the first week of launching the Burnham Resilience Group, over 100 wonderful residents in Burnham signed up on the website to become volunteers.
+This number didn’t stop growing, with over 350 volunteers at the peak of lock-down donating their valuable time to help our cause.
 Since then, our dedicated project coordinators, Urvashi Thacker, Heather Springthorpe, Alix Shepherd and Sophie Holloway have helped support the Burnham Resilience group to coordinate volunteers to support all the residents of Burnham.